 I get a lot more arguments from people telling me things like “Hey Riaz, you should definitely add in other criteria like testimonials or success stories to take into account in your ratings”

-So decisions are entirely up to me and it is not based from any standards that I refer to.
+So decisions are entirely up to me and it is not based on any standards that I refer to.

-Still, I do this based from my experiences of coming across scams all these years and as for testimonial and success stories, anyone can craft them easily these days so it’s hard to identify which ones are correct as these pro internet gurus can make everything seem so real.
+Still, I do this based on my experiences of coming across scams all these years and as for testimonials and success stories, anyone can craft them easily these days so it’s hard to identify which ones are correct as these pro internet gurus can make everything seem so real.

 Now let me explain in detail what I mean by the Plus and Minus Criteria which I mentioned earlier…